When Brain-Computer Interfaces Meet the Metaverse: Landscape, Demonstrator, Trends, Challenges, and Concerns: Introduction

 \item The design and implementation of a framework able to interconnect BCIs into the metaverse, managing a wide variety of sensors and actuators.
 This framework comprises modules that can easily be extended to increase their functionality.

 \item A demonstrator to validate the framework on four well-known BCI use cases in a driving metaverse: cognitive and emotional assessment of the driver, detection of drowsiness, and driver authentication while using the vehicle.
 This demonstrator uses a BCI, a VR headset and a steering wheel with pedals to offer an immersive experience.
-All use cases obtained an F1-score superior to 80\%, highlighting the performance of identifying emotions and authentication users by binary classification, achieving close to 100\% F1-score.
+All use cases obtained an F1-score superior to 80\%, highlighting the performance of identifying emotions and authentication users by binary classification, achieving close to 100\% F1-score. \addtxt{It is relevant to highlight that this work does not aim to improve the existing literature in the BCI field for each use case scenario but to provide a first attempt towards integrating BCIs into diverse metaverse application scenarios.}

 \item An analysis of BCI trends in the metaverse, as well as identifying future challenges that the intersection of these technologies will face.

 \item A review of the concerns that the use of BCIs in virtual world applications could generate according to different categories: accessibility, user's inclusion, privacy, cybersecurity, physical safety, and ethics. \end{itemize}